 There are many reasons people choose not to eat pork.

 - Religion – In many cultures and religions, pork is seen as unclean.
-Both Judaism and Islam believe that it is a commandment not to eat pork.
+Judaism and Islam believe it is a command not to eat pork.
 Because of that commandment, many people look for other reasons for pork to be unclean, even if those reasons have no basis in science.
-Other religions may worship animals, or are vegetarians.
+Other religions may worship animals or are vegetarians.

 - Vegetarian – Many people around the world identify themselves as vegetarian or vegan.
 This means they don’t believe in eating meat.
-Some feel it is inhumane to kill animals for food, others may feel that they can get all the nutrients they need, including protein, from plants.
-Others simply don’t have a pallet for meat.
+Some feel it is inhumane to kill animals for food.
+Others may feel that they can get all the nutrients they need, including protein, from plants.
+Others don’t have a pallet for meat.

 - Moral: Other reasons include but aren’t limited to how the pigs are treated on the farms, big corporations my run those farms, and how employees are treated.